Aeolian Islands, Italy

 Here's some additional information about the itineraries:

-- Ferry Salina - Vulcano: the route to Vulcano from Salina has up to 20 daily connections.
-The total travel time ranges from 30 min to 1 hour depending on the ferry company.
+- Ferry Salina - Vulcano: the ferry route to Vulcano from Salina has up to 30 daily connections.
+The total travel time ranges from 30 minutes to 1.5 hours depending on the ferry company.

 - Ferry Salina - Stromboli: the Salina - Stromboli ferry route runs around 10 daily connections.
-The total travel time ranges from 1 hour to 2.5 hours, depending on the ferry company.
+The total travel time ranges from around 1-3 hours, depending on the ferry company.

 - Ferry Salina - Panarea: the route from the port of Salina to Panarea is available up to 10 times a day during summer.
-The trip duration ranges from 30 minutes to 2.5 hours depending on the itinerary and the operator.
+The trip duration ranges from 25 minutes to about 2 hours depending on the itinerary and the operator.

-- Ferry Salina - Filicudi: there are about 6 daily crossings from Salina to Filicudi, taking 30 to 45 minutes.
+- Ferry Salina - Filicudi: there are about 6 daily ferry crossings from Salina to Filicudi, taking 25 minutes to 1.5 hours.

-- Ferry Salina - Alicudi: the Salina - Alicudi connection has frequent departures during the day and the duration of the trip is 1 to 1.5 hours.
+- Ferry Salina - Alicudi: the Salina - Alicudi ferry connection has frequent departures during the day and the duration of the trip is 55 minutes to 2.5 hours.

 Tip: on our Map of ferries, you can find more about the available connections and schedules, so that you can easily and conveniently book ferry tickets from Salina to neighboring islands in the Aeolian archipelago.